wandsea/pcat-compiler/README.md

 Catch normal comments by
 `\(\*(?:.|\n|\r)*?\*\)`, and then open comment by `\(\*(?:.|\n|\r)*`.
+##### Error Tokens
+Anything failed to fall into at least one type of tokens mentioned above is treated as error.
+We will try to ingore it by moving the pointer to the current charactor by one.

 #### Error Tolerance
+Several error auto correctings are performed, including

+* Stripping overlong string literals and identifiers
+* Setting overflowed integer literals to `MAX_INT`
+* Ignore illegal charactors in string literals
+* Forcing closing open string literals and comments

 ### Syntax Analysis
+TODO

 ### Semantic Analysis
+TODO

 ### IR Generation

+TODO